aws-samples/aws-cdk-elasticache-redis-iam-rbac/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template

-## License

-This library is licensed under the MIT-0 License.
-See the [LICENSE](/architecture.md) file.